akmanserdar/plm_analytics_ml/README.md

 **Communicate:** Inform the relevant stakeholders about the expected approval time and any potential impacts on the project timeline.

 **Monitor Progress:** Track the progress of the approval process closely and prevent if any delays occur.

+## Conclusion
+The model performs reasonably well with a good balance between train and test performance.
+The predictions are useful for planning and resource allocation in PLM processes.
+Further improvements can be made by enhancing feature engineering, exploring more complex models, and validating the model rigorously.